Testing the Chrysler Starting System, 1960 - 1980s RWD

 Begin with the small diameter yellow wire.
 It must have full battery voltage when the ignition switch is in the "crank" position.
 If it is missing, troubleshoot the ignition switch circuit.
 The larger diameter red wire must have full battery voltage at all times.
 If it is missing, suspect that wire is broken off the positive battery cable.

 For the last two wires you'll be testing for a complete circuit to ground.
 You can do that with an ohm meter or with your test light's clip lead connected to the battery positive post.
-The light will turn on when you probe a ground connection.
+The light will turn on when you probe a good ground connection.
 You should find low resistance to ground on the large brown wire and the small black wire.
 The brown wire reads to ground through the two solenoid coils in the starter.
 The black wire reads to ground through the neutral safety switch.
 Troubleshoot any of those circuits that do not measure correctly.